 Was it hard to get published?

 Very.
-These are my 220 rejections before I made my first sale.
+I got 220 rejections before I made my first sale.
 And I still get rejections.
 I think it takes a tremendous amount of the 3 P’s to get published… Passion, Persistence, and Patience.

 Where do you get ideas for your stories?

 For me, ideas come from anywhere and everywhere.
 They often pop! in my head when I least expect them.
-Sometimes when I’m actually trying to think up a new story idea, I can’t think of a thing.
-I get most of my ideas when reading and studying other children’s books.
+But—I get most of my ideas when reading and studying other children’s books.
 My house is like a library—I own hundreds and hundreds! (pic shows just a few of my bookshelves)

 Do you illustrate your stories?

 No. I’m not even good at drawing stick figures.
-But—maybe I have some hidden illustrator genes in me because my youngest son, Brad, is a talented artist!
+But—maybe I have some hidden illustrator genes in me because my youngest son, Brad, is a talented artist.
 He has a degree in illustration from Kendall College of Art and Design in Grand Rapids, MI.

 Do you pick who illustrates your books?

-I usually have no say in who illustrates my manuscripts.
+I usually have no say in who illustrates my books.
 The editors choose.
 There have been a few exceptions.
 I must say, it’s really fun to finally see my written words come to life through pictures.
 The illustrations are usually even better than what I imagined!